Blue Star Growers, Cashmere, WA 98815

 Address: Hwy 97 A, Wenatchee, WA 98801

-Smallwood's HarvestDescription: Large retail mercantile filled with specialty foods, fresh fruit and produce in season, wines and gifts.
+Smallwood's HarvestDescription: Large retail mercantile filled with specialty foods, fresh fruit and produce in season, wines, apple cider, and gifts.
 Beautiful grounds, farm animal petting zoo, maze, pumpkin patch, & cow train rides.
 View our new online store.
 Something for everyone!
 Cabin for rent on farm property.
 Open Daily

 Address: 10461 Stemm Rd, Peshastin, WA 98847